8 Ways to Watch Movies Online with Friends and FamilyPhotos Courtesy of Glenn Carstens-Peters/Unsplash Movies Lists

 In my family, it’s a tradition to watch movies together during every part of the holidays.
 If the TV’s not on and something we’ve seen a million times isn’t playing, we’re not really even celebrating.
 Whether that means opening presents to A Christmas Story or chowing down on turkey during Planes, Trains and Automobiles, films are part of the proceedings.
-But it’s not always possible to get together—and in 2020, there’s an excellent reason to stay apart this holiday season.
+But it’s not always possible to get together—and over 2020’s holidays in particular, there was an excellent reason to stay apart.
 But that doesn’t mean those traditions have to die.
+Even now, as people have started traveling again, there will still be times when not everyone can get together.
 Basically every streaming service and plenty of online apps have ways to watch movies with friends and family, even when social distancing and staying safe.

 Here are eight ways to watch movies together while staying apart: